Museums, clinics and engagement

 Dan Zowada Memorial Observatory

-Our observatory is a state-of-the-art 20-inch robotically-controlled observatory located in the high desert of New Mexico at an altitude of 4,128 feet.
+The Zowada observatory is a state-of-the-art 20-inch robotically-controlled observatory located on Palomar Mountain in California at an altitude of 5,000 feet.
 This location has some of the darkest skies in the nation.
-The Department of Physics and Astronomy acquired the observatory in 2017 when Russ and Stephanie Carroll chose Wayne State as the recipient for this unique gift.
+The Department of Physics and Astronomy acquired the observatory in 2017 when Russ and Stephanie Carroll chose Wayne State as the recipient of this unique gift.
 The observatory is named in honor and memory of their friend, amateur astronomer Dan Zowada.

 Materials Cultures Lab

-Our anthropology department has developed a material culture lab that contains various secular and religious objects and artworks gathered during ethnographic fieldwork by Dr. Guérin C. Montilus from Benin, Nigeria, Haiti, Cuba and Brazil, among others.
+Wayne State's anthropology department's material culture lab contains various secular and religious objects and artworks gathered during ethnographic fieldwork by Dr. Guérin C. Montilus from Benin, Nigeria, Haiti, Cuba and Brazil, among others.
 The lab is dedicated to illustrating concepts, theories and studies of cultural anthropology (as well as archaeology and linguistics) in the arts and social life including symbolism, myths, rituals, spirituality, magic, witchcraft, sorcery, syncretism, healing and shamanism.

 The Woodward Review: A Creative & Critical Journal